amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 ### Miscellaneous

-Like R5RS, 61A Scheme is entirely case-insensitive (aside from strings).
+Like R5RS, MiScheme is entirely case-insensitive (aside from strings and characters).
 This specification will use lowercase characters in symbols, but the corresponding uppercase characters may be used interchangeably.

 ## Types of Values